 SAFE IN THE PARK

-Beginning with preview performances on July 6th, the Delacorte Theater will welcome 1468 people in both Full Capacity and Physically Distanced sections.
-Full Capacity sections are recommended for those who are COVID-19 vaccinated, and the Physically Distanced sections are recommended for those who are not COVID-19 vaccinated.
-Everyone will be required to wear a mask inside the venue, regardless of vaccination status, but there will be no other requirements to visit the Delacorte to enjoy Free Shakespeare in the Park.
+This summer, we welcome 1468 people in both Full Capacity and Physically Distanced sections in The Delacorte Theater.
+Full Capacity sections are reserved for those that are COVID-19 vaccinated, and the Physically Distanced sections are for those that are not COVID-19 vaccinated.

 - Have I been or suspect I have been in contact with a person with COVID-19 in the last 7 days?